broadinstitute/polyphonia/README.md

 - Consensus genomes (aligned or not aligned, not both; at least one file required):
-	-c | --consensus FILE(S)	Unaligned consensus genome or genomes [null] -a | --consensus-aligned FILE	Consensus genomes pre-aligned to reference as fasta alignment; reference provided by --ref must appear first [null]
+	-c | --consensus FILE(S)	Unaligned consensus genome or genomes [null] -a | --consensus-aligned FILE	Fasta alignment with consensus genomes pre-aligned to reference; reference provided by --ref must appear first [null]

 - Within-sample diversity (any combination; at least one file required):
 	-b | --bam FILE(S)		Aligned and trimmed reads as bam file(s); must use reference provided by --ref [null]